Josephites (Maryland): Relocation of headquarters

 St Joseph's Manor, which had been the residence of the superior general and other administrators, was sold in January 2019.
 They now reside nearby in a shared residential and office space, which has functioned as the Josephites headquarters since around 2016.

 Organization and membership

 The society operates 34 parishes across 12 (arch)dioceses, as well as St. Augustine High School in New Orleans, Louisiana, a historically black high school, established by the society with the Archdiocese of New Orleans in 1951.

-The headquarters is located in northern Baltimore and their seminarian and retiree residence, St. Joseph Seminary, is in Washington, DC.
+The headquarters is located in northern Baltimore and their seminarian and retiree residence, St. Joseph Seminary, is in Washington, D.C.

 In 2012, the society had 40 houses and 88 members, including 76 priests.

 In late 2020, Vicar General Fr Thomas Frank reported that the order had 60 members.

 The Josephite Harvest (magazine)

 The Josephite Harvest is the official magazine of the society, and is the oldest extant Catholic missions magazine in the US.
 It first began in 1888, published under the name The Colored Harvest, before changing its name in 1960.
 During the 20th century, The Harvest chronicled the Josephites' efforts to build parishes and schools for African-Americans throughout the nation.

 Today, the magazine publishes quarterly in a physical format with a digital version also available.